-- The high school will schedule courses for an 8 period day next year. - > Consider teacher recommendations. - > Some courses are scheduled based on standardized testing information and multiple data points. - Everyone must schedule one study hall per semester (except those scheduled in outside educational options or multiple upper level classes such as Honors and Advanced Placement when seat requirements are not exceeded). - > Seniors may apply for Early Release/Late Arrival (see Community Exchange Release page 11). - Course request changes prior to March 1 will be considered if there are seats available. - ➤ Changes in student schedules after March 1 and prior to the start of the next school year will be made only for course failures, scheduling conflicts, and outside educational course adjustments. - > Schedule change requests will be considered during the first two weeks of school with parental permission (written note, phone call, or email), provided seats are available. - We cannot honor requests to have a particular teacher.
+- The high school will schedule courses for an 8 period day next year. - > Consider teacher recommendations. - > Some courses are scheduled based on standardized testing information and multiple data points. - > Seniors may apply for Early Release/Late Arrival (see Community Exchange Release page 11). - Course request changes prior to March 1 will be considered if there are seats available. - > Changes in student schedules after March 1 and prior to the start of the next school year will be made only for course failures, scheduling conflicts, and outside educational course adjustments. - > Schedule change requests will be considered during the first two weeks of school with parental permission (written note, phone call, or email), provided seats are available. - We cannot honor requests to have a particular teacher.

-As of March 22, students scheduled to attend Butler Tech (BT), Warren County Career Center (WCCC), or Midd State must begin the next school year with that placement.
-If a change of placement back to MHS is requested by the parent to the BT/WCCC/Midd State counselor, the request will be forwarded to the MHS counselor prior to the end of the 10th day from the start of the school year.
+As of March 26, students scheduled to attend Butler Tech (BT), Warren County Career Center (WCCC), or the Middie Virtual Program must begin the next school year with that placement.
+If a change of placement back to MHS is requested by the parent to the BT/WCCC/MVP counselor, the request will be forwarded to the MHS counselor prior to the end of the 10th day from the start of the school year.
 Requests after the 10th day of the school year will not be considered until the completion of the first semester.
 Second semester changes will be considered through the first 10 days of the 2nd semester.
 Any student attending Warren County Alternative School or Union Day must meet with their assistant principal to establish a success path to be considered for return to the high school.